 Georgina Swan, editor, CIO Australia

-Most significant story of 2011: Without doubt, it was the death of Steve Jobs.
+: Without doubt, it was the death of Steve Jobs.
 His impact on the IT landscape was profound and incomparable, and the industry is richer for it.
 It may seem strange -- and perhaps a bit macabre -- that the biggest IT story of 2011 was of somebody's death.
 But it wasn't just about the death of an IT visionary -- it was about Jobs's life, his achievements, his drive, and ultimately his legacy.
 If you want a poster child for the consumerization of IT, it's the iPad.
 Enough said.

 2012 crystal ball: I believe the trend toward mobile technologies still has some way to play out in the enterprise; organizations are, at this stage, just beginning to understand the implications these technologies will have on the workforce in terms of productivity.
 The undercurrent of the mobile trend is the consumerization of IT, and once CIOs understand how best to enable their organizations in this regard, we will begin to see some very innovative business implementations.